YPares/porcupine/docs/index.md

 to physical files, and the option field we declared with its type and docstring.

-This example is extremely contrived, but it already shows the main tools that `porcupine` provides to build a data pipeline and interact with it: _serials_, _virtual files_, _tasks_ and _trees_.
+This example is extremely contrived, but it already shows the main tools that Porcupine provides to build a data pipeline and interact with it: _serials_, _virtual files_, _tasks_ and _trees_.

 ## Serials

-A `SerialsFor a b` encompasses functions to write data of type `a` and read data of type `b`. `porcupine` provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s `To/FromJSON` or `binary`, and makes it easy to reuse custom serialization functions you might already have.
+A `SerialsFor a b` encompasses functions to write data of type `a` and read data of type `b`.
+Porcupine provides a few serials if your datatype already implements standard serialization interfaces, such as `aeson`'s `To/FromJSON` or `binary`, and makes it easy to reuse custom serialization functions you might already have.
 A `SerialsFor A B` is a collection of `A -> i` and `i -> B`